SaulMor/SaulMor/README.md

 ## Projects
 - **FastAPI Restaurant Management App**: A project focused on handling orders, inventory management, and recipe tracking using FastAPI.
+- ** CineCritic Hub **: An interactive web application that provides detailed movie reviews and information fetched dynamically using The Movie Database (TMDB) API.

 ## Goals & Objectives
 - Short-term: Improve my skills in software engineering, particularly in data structures and algorithms.